If you sell products online, you already know that getting product images web-ready isn’t as simple as uploading an asset and hitting publish.

 Why do I need to optimise my images?

-But there’s more.
-Let’s look at some other reasons why Shopify image optimisation is worth prioritising.
+First, let's look at some other reasons why Shopify image optimisation is worth prioritising.

 1. It helps your website load faster

-Large images take up a lot of your website’s bandwidth usage, slowing down page load time.
-If this happens, your visitors are less likely to hang around, which will negatively impact your store’s conversion rate.
-In fact, 50% of visitors will abandon your website if it takes more than three seconds to load.
+Large images take up a lot of your website's bandwidth usage, slowing down page load time.
+If this happens, your visitors are less likely to hang around, which will negatively impact your store's conversion rate.
+In fact, 53% of mobile visitors will abandon your website if it takes more than three seconds to load.

 By compressing and resizing your Shopify product images, your website will load faster without sacrificing image quality.
 You'll provide your potential customers with a better user experience and have a higher chance of converting them.